AbdelrahmanRadwan/photo-coloring/README.md

 python3 WebApp/app.py
 ```
 Then the endpoint will be running on http://127.0.0.1:5000/

 ![UI](https://github.com/AbdelrahmanRadwan/photo-coloring/blob/master/documentation/pics/20.jpg  "UI")
+## How to use the Pre-Trained model
+- Download the Pre-trained model from here:
+- Unzip the file into ```algorithm/Models/```
+- Run the Run the Endpoint again

 ## Results

 The results are not bad at all! a lot of test cases gonna be so realistic, but the model still needs more training

  Original Image (grayscale)                                                                                                       | Resultant Image (colored)